jeffbarish/wax-manual/source/edit.rst

 .. _nonce-metadata:

 Nonce metadata are metadata that apply to specific works.
 For example, a work of Peter and the Wolf may need a place to put the name of the speaker.
-Click on +Meta to open an additional field.
+Click on +Nonce to open an additional field.
 It works in the same way as the other fields except that you also specify the key (e.g., "speaker").

     ..
 WARNING::
         Keys for metadata must be unique.
 Wax already enforced this requirement when you specified primary and secondary metadata fields while creating a new genre in WaxConfig.
 However, you have another opportunity to violate this edict when creating nonce metadata.
 If you do, Wax will enforce the edict when you save by merging the values for any new nonce metadata fields into preexisting metadata fields with the same key.